This blog may contain affiliate links. Read our disclosure policy for more info.

 Whitewater rafting is always a fun thing to do, especially in summer!
 But Revelstoke’s whitewater rafting is as much about the scenery as it is about tackling the rapids.
 The reason?

-The whitewater rafting is actually done about 30 minutes from Revelstoke in Albert Canyon and runs down the Illecillewaet River through Revelstoke National Park.
+The whitewater rafting is actually done about 30 minutes from Revelstoke in Albert Canyon and runs down the Illecillewaet River through Mount Revelstoke National Park.
+In every direction you will havstunning mountain views.

 The rapids on the river are class II and III so they aren’t the craziest but this makes it the perfect activity for families and those just wanting to enjoy the views!

-You can book your white water rafting in advance and secure your spot!
+It is essential to book your white water rafting experience in advance and secure your spot!

 - Location: Revelstoke